marinasundstrom/OrderPriceCalculator/README.md

 Total: 324.00 kr
 ```

-## Layers
+## API

-The library can be seen as consisting of 2 levels, or layers.
+The API can be seen as consisting of 2 levels, or layers.

 ### Layer 1